charlietag/os_preparation/README.md

   * Change default version of MariaDB to 10.1
   * Move MariaDB YUM baseurl to databag config file for easy install configuration
 * 2017/07/29
-  * For Rails 5.1 support, add yarn for default npm packages management
+  * For Rails 5.1 support.
+Install yarn for default npm packages management